- Cyber

 Gabriel:

-3. Firewalls define your perimeter.
+Firewalls define your perimeter.
 With remote workers and SaaS-heavy environments, this is increasingly complicated.
-Firewall rules — exclusion lists, access restrictions — need to account for where work is actually happening, not just where it used to happen.
+Firewall rules like exclusion lists, ASN restrictions all need to account for where work is actually happening, not just where it used to happen.

-4. Malware protection is active detection and response.
+Malware protection is active detection and response.
 That includes allow-listing known safe file types, sandboxing suspicious downloads before they can do any harm.
-Think of it like quarantine — the item is isolated, examined, and only released if it's clean.
+Basically controls to make sure the item is isolated, examined, and only released if it's clean.

 How should organisations think about scope?